 NAMED ENDOWED SCHOLARSHIPS are available to new and continuing students with high achievements.
 For example, the "Francis Davis Scholarship" was created in honor of a former faculty member in fine arts.
-Such funds, held as an endowment in the USAO Foundation or the USAO Alumni Association, produce income for scholarships annually.
+Such funds, held as an endowment in the Science & Arts Foundation or Alumni Association, produce income for scholarships annually.

-USAO ALUMNI SCHOLARSHIPS are established by alumni and friends to honor the college and provide assistance to USAO students.
-Students wishing to apply for USAO Alumni Association scholarships must provide the necessary materials by the deadline stated on the scholarship application form.
+ALUMNI SCHOLARSHIPS are established by alumni and friends to honor the college and provide assistance to Science & Arts students.
+Students wishing to apply for Alumni Association scholarships must provide the necessary materials by the deadline stated on the scholarship application form.
 The application is available from the Office of Alumni Development or on the website at usao.edu/alumni.

-USAO CONCURRENT STUDENT SCHOLARSHIP is a tuition waiver for high school seniors who are admitted under the Concurrent Admissions Policy requirements.
+SCIENCE & ARTS CONCURRENT STUDENT SCHOLARSHIP is a tuition waiver for high school seniors who are admitted under the Concurrent Admissions Policy requirements.
 These are available to high school juniors and seniors for a limited number of hours.